jknohr/smarter/examples/light-switch-app/silabs/efr32/README.md

 ### Notes

--   Depending on your network settings your router might not provide native ipv6 addresses to your devices (Border router / PC).
-If this is the case, you need to add a static ipv6 addresses on both device and then an ipv6 route to the border router on your PC
+-   Depending on your network settings your router might not provide native IPv6 addresses to your devices (Border router / PC).
+If this is the case, you need to add a static IPv6 addresses on both devices and then an IPv6 route to the border router on your PC

 #### On Border Router: